Best Enterprise Risk Management Software for Large, Complex Organizations (2026)

 Testing vs. Training: The Critical Difference

 Security awareness training delivers information about threats and best practices.
 Social engineering testing validates whether employees can apply that knowledge under pressure.
-The distinction matters because knowing about phishing and actually recognizing a sophisticated attack are completely different capabilities.
+The distinction matters because knowing about phishing and actually recognizing a sophisticated attack — including one powered by generative AI — are completely different capabilities.

 Testing creates experiential learning that changes behavior in ways that classroom training cannot.
 When an employee falls for a simulated phishing attack, the emotional impact and immediate feedback create lasting behavioral change.
 This approach transforms theoretical knowledge into practical defensive skills.